-The neutral of the generator will be earthed through distribution transformer and secondary resistor to limit the ground fault current to above 10 amps.
+The neutral of the generator will be earthed through distribution transformer and secondary resistor to limit the ground fault current to 15 amps.

-Surge diverters and protective capacitors will be provided near Generator to protect the insulation of the generators from the onslaught of surges, both from steepness of wave front and magnitude of surge level.
+Surge diverters and protective capacitors will be provided near Generator to protect the insulation of the generators from surges, both from steepness of wave front and magnitude of surge level.